 - Test on a wide range of real devices such as iPhone, Samsung Galaxy, Pixel, Nexus, and more on multiple Android and iOS versions.

 - Leverage 15+ native device features like GPS, network simulation, and localization to replicate real user scenarios.

 - Interact with your mobile app on the remote device as you would with a device in hand.
 Tap, scroll, zoom, swipe, and more.

 - Debug your app, view crash reports and logs, inspect UI elements, and use stack trace to fix bugs proactively.

 - Test your native and hybrid apps out of the box on internal development and staging environments.

 Read More: Running Mobile Usability Tests Effectively

 More and more testers are moving to cloud platforms to perform usability testing because of the ease of use and, most importantly, the flexibility of remote testing.
-Although usability testing requires manual intervention, modern platforms make it possible to test remotely and freely.
-It also allows you to reach a large audience with much less cost.
+Although usability testing requires manual intervention, modern platforms allow it to test remotely and freely.
+It also allows you to reach a large audience at a much lower cost.

 It ultimately depends on your testers to use these tools effectively to provide the ultimate user experience for their products.
-Bear in mind the importance of real devices and operating systems as they will guarantee real-world success while testing in real user conditions.
+Remember the importance of real devices and operating systems, as they guarantee real-world success while testing in real user conditions.